rackerlabs/docs-dedicated-load-balancer-v3/docs/adx-api-reference/index.rst

 Brocade ADX load balancer API reference
 =======================================

-Learn about |ADX| API resources and operations, and see request and response examples.
+Learn about |ADX| API resources and operations and see request and response examples.

 Use the following base endpoint to